-Instead of sweet potato pie this Thanksgiving, try these Purple Sweet Potato Cheesecake Bars!
-Not only are they a conversation starter, but they’re also vegan, gluten free and delicious.
+Instead of sweet potato pie this Thanksgiving, try these vegan Purple Sweet Potato Cheesecake Bars!
+Not only are they a conversation starter, but they're also dairy free, gluten free and delicious.

 Purple sweet potatoes give this delicious vegan dessert its vibrant hue and you certainly can't go wrong with a layer of chocolate ganache.

 - 1 cup crushed cinnamon cookies (the crunchier, the better!
 We used these)

 - ¼ cup creamy cashew butter

 - 1 cup raw, unsalted cashews, soaked in room temp water for 1-2 hours